omics-datascience/modulector/README.md

     - `mirna_sequence`: miRNA nucleotide sequence.
     - `mirbase_accession_id`: miRNA accession ID (MIMAT) according to miRBase DB.
     - `links`: List of JSON containing the following information:
       - `source`: Name of the database where you can find information related to miRNA.
+For this version you will always receive the `mirbase` value.
       - `url`: URL to access the source database for the miRNA of interest.
   - Example:
     - URL: <http://localhost:8000/mirna/?mirna=hsa-miR-548ai>